Solar energy is becoming a serious force in the provision of the UK’s electricity.

 Perovskites are made out of star dust.

-Yes, really, they are formed in dying stars and brown dwarfs as the temperature cools and the mass of the material increases.
+Yes, really, they are formed in dying stars, brown dwarfs, as the temperature cools and the mass of the material increases.

 Here on earth, it was discovered in the Ural Mountains of Russia by Gustav Rose in 1839 and is named after Russian mineralogist Lev Perovski.